chriswebb09/chriswebb09.github.io/_posts/2017-05-10-finding-the-common-superview.md

 ### Brief Introduction To The View Hierarchy In iOS

 When programming your iOS application, one thing you will need to be aware of is the view hierarchy.
-At it’s most basic level, the view hierarchy encompasses the parent-child relationships between different views in your application.
-How you structure this will determine how your application looks and you can interactive with it.
+At its most basic level, the view hierarchy encompasses the parent-child relationships between different views in your application.
+How you structure this will determine how your application looks and how you can interact with it.

 #### Apple-y Definition: